rsdefever/ele/element/lib/README.md

 Pure Appl.
 Chem.
 2016; 88(3): 265-291, doi: 10.1515/pac-2015-0305

+A `.bib` file with the reference is also present in this directory.

 ## Details

 The values for `Element.mass` were taken from the abridged standard atomic weights (Table 2), with the following exceptions: